Find the Best Fins for Snorkeling

 The blades on these fins are very compact.
 This makes them great for traveling, but they do not produce as much thrust as many of the other fins we reviewed above.
-You need to put more effort in to get moving.
 They are not what we would suggest you use in heavier currents in the open water.
-If you snorkel in calm lakes or lagoons, then the Agua snorkel fins are a great piece of equipment.
+If you use them in calm lakes or lagoons, then the Agua snorkel fins are a great piece of equipment.
 They are also a great set of fins if you want to use them in the pool for swimming laps.

-Mares/Head Volo One Snorkel Fins – Most Technical Advanced
+Mares/Head Volo One Open Heel Snorkeling Fins – Most Technical Advanced

 These are pretty new fins and they are quite impressive.
 The reason why they are on this list is the simple fact that they have one of the most advanced snorkel blades you can find.
-The blades have what Mares/Head calls OPB hinge technology which is nothing else than an optimized pivoting blade.
+The blades have what Mares/Head calls OPB hinge technology which is short for Optimized Pivoting Blade.

 This technology ensures that during the kick cycle the blade is positioned at an angle that produces the most thrust with the lowest amount of energy put into the kick.
-The fins are extremely flexible and in combination with the pivoting technology they do provide a rather powerful thrust for these rather short blades.
+The fins are extremely flexible and provide a rather powerful thrust for these rather short blades.

 Another interesting part of the fins is the material mixtures and the inserts in the blades.
 These are along the length of the blade and are called Channel-Thrust by Mares.
 This technology regulates the distortion of the blade during a kick to optimize the thrust that is produced.
 This distortion increases the amount of water being thrust behind the fin to increase the power of the kick.

 The technologies that went into the design of the fin are based on what Mares have used for their great Volo fins for scuba diving.
 These are long fins and some of the most regarded fins for scuba diving that you can find.